americanexpress/one-app/docs/articles/Getting-Started.md

 We can import the stylesheet into our module and use CSS modules to access the class name for each selector by its name.
-The class names are unique when they are generated which avoids unwanted cascading of styles in our document.
+The class names are unique when they are generated which avoids unwanted cascading of styles in our document and DOM selector collisions.

 `src/components/MyModule.jsx`